 This course will focus on the role of evangelism, missions, and growth in the education ministry of the church.
 It will include a study of church growth principles and their application in education ministry.
 The place of missions and mission activity development will be studied with special emphasis upon local community missions.
 Students will develop their personal testimony, learn to present the plan of salvation, and learn to teach lay leaders and members to witness.
 Some attention will be given to contemporary and innovative church growth methodologies.
 Fall, Spring, Online.

 MACE 6309 (3-3-0) Developing Lay Leaders in the Church

 This course will give strong focus to developing a theology of service for church members and leaders that includes polity and the way a church organizes for its work.
 Areas covered are: discovering leaders through their spiritual gifts assessment, establishing a climate for service, effective ways for enlisting people to serve, providing training for service, establishing a climate for service, evaluating service, and providing support for those who serve.
-Online.
+Fall, Spring, Online.

 MACE 6310 (3-3-0) Ministry Practicum (S-L)

 This course is designed to give each student one semester of supervised practicum experience related to the student's vocational goal.
 Each student will be paired with a full-time practitioner for guidance and for hands-on experience.
 Every effort will be made for students to observe the practitioner in his/her role, to carry out assignments or projects under the supervision of the practitioner, or to serve part-time or full-time in a staff position related to his/her vocational goal.
 The student will receive guidance from the practicum professor and their respective supervisor during the semester for reporting and for discussions related to ministry.
 Students should take this course during their final semester in the program.
 This course contains a field-based service-learning component.
 Fall, Spring, Summer, Online.